Cultra Manor – Ulster Folk and Transport Museum

 • Ballydugan Weaver’s House

-This building is modelled on both linen weavers and small farmers’ houses built in the 1850s in central.
-Many houses like Ballydugan were occupied by weavers and their families.
+This building is modelled on linen weavers and small farmers’ houses built in the 1850s in Central.
+Weavers and their families occupied many houses like Ballydugan.

 • Catholic Church

-This is the original building of the church, which was originally situated in Selshion townland.
-It is dedicated to St John the Baptist in 1793.
+This is the church’s original building, initially in Selshion townland.
+It was dedicated to St John the Baptist in 1793.
 It was moved to the Folk Museum in 1990.

 • Carpenter’s Workshop

-This building was built in the 1830s and was originally situated on Rowland Street, Belfast.
+This building was built in the 1830s and was initially situated on Rowland Street, Belfast.
 It was moved to the Folk Museum in 1978.

-A wide variety of woodwork was carried out in similar workshops, such as repairing and horse-drawn carriages and furniture.
+Various woodwork was carried out in similar workshops, such as repairing horse-drawn carriages and furniture.

 • Church of Ireland